Pavement Ant

 Biology & Lifecycle

-Reproduction Rate: The rate of reproduction is moderate.
-While mature colonies are large, their growth is slower and more deliberate than explosive tramp species like the Argentine Ant.
+Genetic studies of Pavement Ant populations reveal The rate of reproduction is moderate.
+While mature colonies are large, their growth is slower and more deliberate than explosive tramp species like the Argentine Ant. that contribute to population dynamics.
+Genetic diversity within Australian populations influences their adaptability to local environmental conditions and pest management resistance development.

 Lifecycle Details